lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 1. You're going to add a search feature to the `Articles` page that filters the listed articles by whether or not their titles match the search string.
 Navigate to **Articles.js**, and use `useLocation` along with `URLSearchParams` to grab the value of the `search` parameter from the query string.

 Hint: Import `useLocation` from `react-router-dom`.
 Remember, the `useLocation` hook returns an object whose `search` property corresponds to the current URL's query string.

+You do not need to import `URLSearchParams`.
+The object returned by `URLSearchParams` will have a `.get()` method that can be used to retrieve the `search` query parameter.

 2. Pass that value into the `filterArticles` function we've provided.